bomonike/bomonike.github.io/aws-bedrock.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=Q3NreEAdKMc&pp=ugUEEgJlbg%3D%3D">Introducing Strands Agents, an Open Source AI Agents SDK — Suman Debnath, AWS</a>
    <br /><br />

-* Strand workflows are graph-based, with LangSmith integration.
+* <strong>Strand workflows</strong> are graph-based, with LangSmith integration.

-* <a target=_blank" href="https://aws.amazon.com/ai/machine-learning/inferentia/">AWS Inferentia</a> AI chips designed for AI inference used by Alexa and EC2 instances.
+* <a target="_blank" href="https://aws.amazon.com/ai/machine-learning/inferentia/">AWS Inferentia</a> AI chips designed for AI inference used by Alexa and EC2 instances.
 * <a target="_blank" href="https://aws.amazon.com/machine-learning/neuron/">AWS Neuron SDK<img align="right" width="100" src="https://bhavinsangani14.github.io/AWS-Icons-Assets/git-aws-icons/64/svg/Neuron.svg"></a> deploy models on new AWS Inferentia chips (and train them on AWS Trainium chips).
 It integrates natively with popular frameworks, such as PyTorch and TensorFlow, so that you can continue to use your existing code and workflows and run on Inferentia chips.
 * <a target="_blank" href="https://aws.amazon.com/ai/machine-learning/trainium/">AWS Trainium</a> are evolving AI Accelerator for cloud GenAI "UltraServer" infra used by EC2 P5e and P5en instances controlled by the AWS Neuron SDK.
 Trainium3 use 3nm AI chips for 2.52 petaflops (PFLOPs) of FP8 compute. <a target="_blank" href="https://aws.amazon.com/blogs/machine-learning/category/artificial-intelligence/aws-trainium/">BLOG</a>
 * <a target="_blank" href="https://awsdocs-neuron.readthedocs-hosted.com/en/latest/">Neuron Explorer</a>